jordalgo/wordpress-docker/README.md

 - NPM Container (install javascript dependencies, and task run for the default theme)
 - Composer Container (installing wordpress plugins & *wordpress itself* which is version controlled via composer)

+If you update the package.json file you have to rebuild the images `docker-compose build`.

+## Building and Deploying

+To prepare for deploying:
+`docker run -i -t -v $(pwd)/.:/deploy -w="/deploy" wordpress_npm npm run build`

+This runs the build command in package.json within a temporary container built from the wordpress_npm image.

+This current setup uses `rsync` via `deploy.sh`.

+Update the deploy.sh file by changing USERNAME, DOMAIN, and FOLDER to match your remote server's information.
+Then you can run `sh deploy.sh`.

 ## More Details

 #### Adding more Wordpress Plugins